The-Wineskin-Project/WineskinServer/README.md

 ## Wineskin Unofficial Update
-A working version of Wineskin using the development code from [Wineskin](https://github.com/vitor251093/wineskin) with some tweaks, the [Original Wineskin Code](https://sourceforge.net/p/wineskin/code) was updated by [VitorMM](https://github.com/vitor251093) and some additional features and fixes added by myself.
+A working version of Wineskin using the development code from [Wineskin](https://github.com/vitor251093/wineskin) with some tweaks, the [Original Wineskin Code](https://sourceforge.net/p/wineskin/code) was updated by [VitorMM](https://github.com/vitor251093) and some additional features and fixes by myself.
-Unlike the [Official Wineskin Project](http://wineskin.urgesoftware.com) by doh123 that worked on *MacOSX10.6*, the project here will only function on *MacOSX10.8* and above due to the included dylib versions.
+Unlike the [Official Wineskin Project](http://wineskin.urgesoftware.com) by doh123 that worked on *MacOSX10.6*, this project will only function on *MacOSX10.8*

 ## Contained here;
 1) Wine versions packaged as *Engines* to be used with "Wineskin Winery"
-2) WineskinWinery.app - Current versions to be downloaded to update the local version
+2) WineskinWinery.app - *The current version will be downloaded updating the local version*
-3) Wineskin Unoffical Update's - Master Wrapper
+3) Wineskin Unoffical Update's - *Master Wrapper*

 ## Currently avaliable compiled Wine Versions (Engines)
 - WS10WineCX64Bit18.1.0